openactive/implementation-tracker/README.md

 [//]: # (Below the SNIP is included in Openactive.io)
 [//]: # (_SNIP_)

-We encourage you to make use of the [Activation Issue Tracker](https://github.com/openactive/activation/issues).
+We encourage you to make use of the [Activation Issue Tracker](https://github.com/openactive/activation/issues) when implementing the [Openactive RPDE specification](https://www.openactive.io/realtime-paged-data-exchange/).
 For new implementations, please post an example JSON response (even if hypothetical, before work has begun) with a link to your test environment if appropriate, with the "example" label, for the community to comment on.
 Please do check the [implementation check list](https://github.com/openactive/realtime-paged-data-exchange) before posting.

 #### Labels to use